 All Applications to Purchase the Preferred Shares shall be evidenced by a duly completed and signed Application to Purchase, together with two fully executed specimen signature cards authenticated by the Corporate Secretary with respect to corporate and institutional investors.
 The purchase price must be paid in full in Pesos upon the submission of the duly completed and signed Application to Purchase and specimen signature card together with the requisite attachments.
 Payment for the Preferred Shares shall be made by manager's check/cashier's check, corporate check or personal check drawn against any Bangko Sentral ng Pilipinas authorized bank or any branch thereof.
 All checks should be made payable to "Petron Preferred Shares Offer", crossed "Payee's Account Only," and dated on or before the date of submission of the Application.
-The Applications and the related payments will be received at any of the offices of the Joint Issue Managers, Joint Lead Underwriter and Joint Bookrunner may also remit payment for their Preferred Shares through the RTGS facility of the BSP to the Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner may also remit deposit account maintained with such Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner.
-Cash payments shall not be accepted.
+The Applications and the related payments will be received at any of the offices of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+Applicants submitting their Application to a Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner may also remit payment for their Preferred Shares through the RTGS facility of the BSP to the Joint Issue Manager, Joint Lead Underwriter to whom such Application was submitted or via direct debit to their deposit account maintained with such Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner.

-Should the Applicant elect to pay through RTGS, the Application should be accompanied by an instruction issued by the Applicant to effect payment through RTGS in an amount equal to the total Offer Price of the Shares applied for, to be effected and fully funded not later than 12:00 noon on June 18, 2019.
+Should the Applicant elect to pay through RTGS, the Application should be accompanied by an instruction issued by the Applicant to effect payment through RTGS in an amount equal to the total Offer Price of the Shares applied for, to be effected and fully funded not later than 5:00 p.m. on [June 17], 2019.

-Should the Applicant elect to pay by a debit memo or instruction, the Application should be accompanied by a debit memo or instruction issued by the Applicant in an amount equal to the total Offer Price applied for in favor of the Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner to whom the Application is submitted, to be effected no later than 12:00 noon on June 18, 2019.
+Should the Applicant elect to pay by a debit memo or instruction, the Application should be accompanied by a debit memo or instruction issued by the Applicant in an amount equal to the total Offer Price applied for in favor of the Joint Issue Manager, Joint Lead Underwriter and Joint Bookrunner to whom the Application is submitted, to be effected no later than 5:00 p.m. on [June 17], 2019.